Guide to submitting samples for analysis

 To enable us to process your samples more efficiently, please read the following guidelines.
 If you have requirements outside our standard specification or any other queries, please contact us to discuss your needs.

-Please send samples for protein sequencing to:
+Please send samples for amino acid analysis to:

 Alta Bioscience Ltd,